Top 55 Plus Small Town Retirement Communities in:

-Small Towns For Retirement
+Small Towns Best For Retirement Living

 55 Plus Communities in Small Towns

-“After moving to a small town I feel like a kid again.
+After moving to a small town I feel like a kid again.
 Life here is simple and less complicated.
 I love driving past the ball fields on a sunny day and seeing the kids playing.
 Reminds me of when I was young.” – William in Illinois

 Retire to a small town on the edge of a large city and enjoy the amenities of the city and the lifestyle of

 And as for the where to live - it's a question on practically every Baby Boomer's mind.